apache/spark/docs/docker-stack/build.rst

 Build images in security restricted environments ................................................

-You can also make sure your image is only build using local constraint file and locally downloaded wheel files.
+You can also make sure your image is only built using local constraint file and locally downloaded wheel files.
 This is often useful in Enterprise environments where the binary files are verified and vetted by the security teams.
 It is also the most complex way of building the image.
 You should be an expert of building and using Dockerfiles in order to use it and have to have specific needs of security if